jfinocchiaro/jfinocchiaro.github.io/_posts/2024-11-26-office_hours.md

 layout: post
 title: 'What are office hours?'
 date: 2024-11-26
-description: A few tips and tricks for using markdown and typesetting math
+description: A few hypotheticals about what office hours are for!
 tags:
 categories: academic
 featured: true